viam-modules/event-manager/README.md

 "to" is a list of phone numbers or email addresses.

 "include_image" - whether to include an image of the event (if available) in the SMS.
 Default is true.

+#### check_sms_response

+*boolean - default false*

+If set to true, will attempt to see if an SMS response was received via the configured SMS resource.

 #### action_data_management_response